apache/mxnet/docs/how_to/env_var.md

   - Values: String ```(default=ThreadedEnginePerDevice)```
   - The type of underlying execution engine of MXNet.
   - Choices:
-    - NaiveEngine: A very simple engine that uses the master thread to do computation.
+    - NaiveEngine: A very simple engine that uses the master thread to do the computation synchronously.
+Setting this engine disables multi-threading.
+You can use this type for debugging in case of any error.
+Backtrace will give you the series of calls that lead to the error.
+Remember to set MXNET_ENGINE_TYPE back to empty after debugging.
     - ThreadedEngine: A threaded engine that uses a global thread pool to schedule jobs.
-    - ThreadedEnginePerDevice: A threaded engine that allocates thread per GPU.
+    - ThreadedEnginePerDevice: A threaded engine that allocates thread per GPU and executes jobs asynchronously.

 ## Execution Options